knpuniversity/doctrine-queries/knpu/query-builder.md

     CODE

 Refresh!
 Look closely.
-That's the character-by-character the *exact* same DQL that we wrote before.
+That's character-by-character the *exact* same DQL that we wrote before.
 So the query builder is just a *nice* way to help write DQL, and I prefer it because I get method auto-completion and it can help you re-use pieces of a query, like a complex JOIN, across multiple queries.
 I'll show you that later.